clement-sciascia/docs/pages/cloud/dedicated/installing_rtm/guide.en-us.md

 ---
-title: 'Installing Real Time Monitoring (RTM)'
+title: Installing Real Time Monitoring (RTM)
 slug: install-rtm
 excerpt: 'This guide explains how to install RTM on Linux or Windows'
-section: 'Diagnostic and rescue mode'
+section: Diagnostic and rescue mode
 ---

 **Last updated 15th April 2019**